Manage Hyperlinks in Presentations with Python

 with slides.Presentation() as presentation:

-This Python code shows you how to remove the hyperlink from a text in a presentation slide:
+The following sample code shows how to remove hyperlinks from text on a presentation slide:

 import aspose.slides as slides